Incomplete Information Robustness: Supermodular games

 for all $(X,\theta)\in \calA\times\Theta$.
 Note that G2 is equivalent to

-The following lemma provides a sufficient condition on $v$ to ensure that $F$ is a generalized potential function. \begin{lemma} Suppose that there exist a function $v:A\times\Theta\to\mathbb{R}$ and a constant $\lambda_{i}>0$ for each $i\in I$ such that
+The following lemma \citep{morrisui2005} gives a sufficient condition on $v$ under which $F$ is a generalized potential function. \begin{lemma} Suppose that there exist a function $v:A\times\Theta\to\mathbb{R}$ and a constant $\lambda_{i}>0$ for each $i\in I$ such that

 for all $a_{-i}\in A_{-i}$ and $\theta\in\Theta$.
-If $(T,\Theta,\pi,u)$ or $v$ is supermodular, then $F:\calA\times\Theta\to\mathbb{R}$ given by \eqref{gpmp} is a generalized potential function. \end{lemma} The function $v$ in this lemma is referred to as a monotone potential function \citep{morrisui2005}.
+If $(T,\Theta,\pi,u)$ or $v$ is supermodular, then $F:\calA\times\Theta\to\mathbb{R}$ given by \eqref{gpmp} is a generalized potential function. \end{lemma} The function $v$ in this lemma is referred to as a monotone potential function.
 If $\lambda_{i}=1$ for all $i\in I$ and equality holds in \eqref{LP condition}, then a monotone potential function is a potential function.

 \citet{oyamatakahashi2020} focus on complete information games and show that, for a generic binary-action supermodular game, if there does not exist a monotone potential function satisfying \eqref{mpmax1}, then, for every $\varepsilon>0$, there exists an $\varepsilon$-elaboration in the sense of \citet{kajiimorris1997a} such that ``all $0$'' survives the iterated elimination of strictly dominated strategies.
-Since an $\varepsilon$-elaborations in \citet{kajiimorris1997a} is equivalent to our $\varepsilon$-elaboration (see Subsection \ref{KM comparison}), the action profile $\mathbf{1}$ is not robust in our sense.
+Since an $\varepsilon$-elaboration in \citet{kajiimorris1997a} corresponds to our $\varepsilon$-elaboration (see Subsection \ref{KM comparison}), the action profile $\mathbf{1}$ is not robust in our sense.

-This result leads us to part (2) of Proposition \ref{proposition OT}.
-Suppose there is no generalized potential function satisfying G1 and G2.
+For part (2) of Proposition \ref{proposition OT}, suppose there is no generalized potential function satisfying G1 and G2.
 Then, there cannot be a monotone potential function satisfying \eqref{mpmax1}.
 This, in turn, means that there exists $\theta' \in \Theta$ such that the complete information game in which $\theta'$ is common knowledge does not have a monotone potential function satisfying \eqref{mpmax1} with $\theta=\theta'$.
 Now, consider a degenerate prior $\pi' \in \Delta(T \times \Theta)$ with $\pi'(t', \theta') = 1$ for some specific type $t' \in T$.
 Since $(T, \Theta, \pi', u)$ is a complete information game, there exists an $\varepsilon$-elaboration in which ``all $0$'' survives the iterated elimination of strictly dominated strategies.
 This establishes that $\sigma^\mathbf{1}$ is not robust in $(T, \Theta, \pi', u)$.